Mexican drinks: all the best Mexican drinks

 Pulque is not aged or distilled and is usually sold fresh with spices like chilled or herbs to taste and sometimes fruit to give it a sweeter taste.

 My drink of choice anywhere Kahlua is a Mexican coffee-flavoured liqueur made with arabica coffee beans grown in Veracruz.
 Kahlúa can be served straight over ice or used in cocktails like a White Russian, a Black Russian and of course a B-52.

-The Michelada is a typical Mexican drink and it was first created in Mexico during the Mexican Revolution of 1910.
-As legend has it, the infamous military leader El General, Don Augusto Michel, would lead his battle-hardened soldiers to his favourite cantina in San Luis Potosi to enjoy Mexican beer with lime and added hot sauce for the character.
+A classic mexican drink the Michelada is a typical Mexican drink and it was first created in Mexico during the Mexican Revolution of 1910.
+It is sometimes called a Mexican Bloody Mary (or Maria).
+As legend has it, the infamous military leader El General, Don Augusto Michel, would lead his battle-hardened soldiers to his favourite cantina in San Luis Potosi to enjoy a Mexican beer cocktail with lime juice and added hot sauce for the character.